Trustees and staff

 Belinda spent 18 years with Oxfam in a variety of policy and advocacy and management roles mainly focused on South Asia and Southern Africa and included periods of time living and working in Bangladesh, Nepal and South Africa.
 In 2002 she became Chief Executive of Medical Aid for Palestinians, a position she held for four years.
 Since then she has led Lattitude Global Volunteering and AMREF UK, spent a period of time in a senior position with the humanitarian organisation Merlin and is currently working as Chief Executive of the Chauncy Maples Malawi Trust.
 Belinda is author of several publications on international trade.

-Aimee was Director of Advocacy and Communications at Medical Aid for Palestinians before taking on the role of Director at Fobzu.
-She has visited the region for many years and has extensive experience advocating for the rights of Palestinians living under occupation and as refugees.
-She was previously Head of Education at Caabu (the Council for Arab-British Understanding) and has written for a variety of publications, including the New Statesman, the Guardian, openDemocracy and Jadaliyya.
+Aimee is CEO of Medical Aid for Palestinians and previously served as Director at Fobzu.
+She was formerly Head of Education at Caabu (the Council for Arab-British Understanding) and has written for a variety of publications, including the New Statesman, the Guardian, openDemocracy and Jadaliyya.
 Previously she taught at City University and Queen Mary, University of London.
 She has a doctorate in the Politics of Palestinian Literature.